 Self-Care and Health Insurance – My Financial Wellness Guide Part VI

-There’s an interesting balance between covering as much as you can with your own resources and purchasing insurance to cover potential risks that could devastate you.
+There’s an interesting balance between covering as much as you can with your own resources and purchasing individual health insurance to cover potential risks that could devastate you.
 In my previous post, I provided an overview of how to self-insure.
 In summary, self-insure as much as you can, then purchase insurance for the big stuff.

 When it comes to protecting what matters most in your life, your personal health needs to take precedence over everything and everyone else.
 When you’re not functioning at your best, it creates ripple effects across every aspect of your life.
 An important part of being and maintaining independence as an adult comes with self-care.

 The risk of getting sick or injured is part of every day life.
 Being sick or injured can mean missing work as well as an increase in expenses for medication, assistance or therapy.
 Your health and well-being is your most valuable asset, so it makes sense to do what you can to protect it.

 First, take time to know your physical abilities and limitations.
 Be cognizant of how much sleep your mind and body need to function at their best; know what time of the day you are most alert and energetic so you can plan activities around your personal clock.
 Eat well, especially foods that provide minerals and energy to replenish and restore what you use.
 Another way to minimize illness and injury is to keep your living area healthy.
 Don’t let germs and junk accumulate.

 Take time to understand your options for health insurance and review each year as programs and costs change.
 Individual Health Insurance policies consist of four basic parts and each one affects what they will cover and how much it will cost:

 - Medical – this part dictates what illnesses/injuries/pregnancies/medical procedures will be covered and the annual/lifetime limit it will pay.